 The Board has codified obligations for transactions in HSBC Group securities in accordance with the requirements of the Market Abuse Regulation and the rules governing the listing of securities on The Stock Exchange of Hong Kong Limited (‘HKEx’), save that the HKEx has granted waivers from strict compliance with the rules that take into account accepted practices in the UK, particularly in respect of employee share plans.
 HSBC is in discussion with the HKEx to update these waivers.
 Following specific enquiry, all Directors have confirmed that they have complied with their obligations in respect of transacting in Group securities during the year.

-Differences in HSBC Holdings/New York Stock Exchange corporate governance practices
+Differences in HSBC Holdings/New York Stock Exchange (NYSE) corporate governance practices:

-Under the NYSE’s corporate governance rules for listed companies and the applicable rules of the SEC, as a NYSE listed foreign private issuer, HSBC Holdings must disclose any significant ways in which its corporate governance practices differ from those followed by US companies subject to NYSE listing standards.
+Under the NYSE’s corporate governance rules for listed companies and the applicable rules of the US Securities and Exchange Commission (SEC), as a NYSE-listed foreign private issuer, HSBC Holdings must disclose any significant ways in which its corporate governance practices differ from those followed by US companies subject to NYSE listing standards.
 HSBC Holdings believes the following to be the significant differences between its corporate governance practices and NYSE corporate governance rules applicable to US companies.

 Pursuant to NYSE listing standards, non-management directors must meet on a regular basis without management present and independent directors must meet separately at least once per year.